hanson-hschang/Design-Compliant-Mechanism/miniproject_2/readme.md

-# Truss Topology Optimization
+# Topology Optimization

-This repository contains Python code for performing topology optimization on a truss structure using the finite element method (FEM).
-The optimization aims to find the optimal distribution of material within a specified volume constraint, minimizing the strain energy of the structure.
+This repository contains Python code for performing topology optimization on a truss or beam structure using the finite element method (FEM).
+The optimization aims to find the optimal distribution of material within a specified volume constraint, minimizing the strain energy of the structure or the geometric advantage.

 ## Files